FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_SentinelIntegration/t_st_Sentinel.md

 7. (Optional) Select **Send Heartbeat to {{< SecureTransport/companyname >}} Sentinel Every** and set the heartbeat interval to send periodic messages to {{< SecureTransport/companyname >}} Sentinel to tell it that {{< SecureTransport/componentshortname >}} is running and connected.
 The default interval is 10 seconds.

 8. In the *Events* pane, select the event states to send to Sentinel.
     An Event State specifies the current state of a file transfer.
 If an Event State is not selected to be sent, {{< SecureTransport/componentshortname >}} performs the processing represented by the state, but it does not send the event that reports the state to {{< SecureTransport/companyname >}} Sentinel.
-For the available states, see <a href="../r_st_sentineleventstates#top" class="MCXref xref">Event states</a>.
+For the available states, see [Event states](../r_st_sentineleventstates#top).

 9. In the *Attribute mapping* pane, click the **Add Mapping** button to create a **Sentinel Attribute Name** and **Value** attribute mapping rule.
 The attributes can also be updated or deleted.
     The Mapping Rules columns refer to: